Hash14/server-installation-guide/README.md

-# Use this guide to setup a new server
+# Use this guide to setup a new server with Ruby on Rails and Node

 For new user
 ```